payalazelaya/digital-portfolio/src/blog/2023-03-07-web-design-style-stage.md

 imageAlt: "Image of the main page for my theme of the Style Stage template "
 ---
 ### D﻿escription of Website - Style Stage: Shimmering Stars

+T﻿his is my theme of the Style Stage challenge that's made by Stephanie Eckles